dip-proto/fastly.js/docs/reference/restart.md

 ## Troubleshooting Restart Issues

-### Infinite Restart Loops
+### Restart Loops

-If you're experiencing infinite restart loops, check for these common issues:
+A restart loop cannot run forever — the runtime fails the request with a 503 after 3 restarts — but a request hitting that limit usually indicates one of these issues:

 1. **Not updating req.url**: When normalizing URLs, make sure to update `req.url` with the normalized version before restarting.
-2. **Missing restart counter check**: Always check `req.restarts` to prevent infinite loops.
-3. **Condition always evaluates to true**: Ensure your restart conditions can eventually become false.
+2. **Condition always evaluates to true**: Ensure your restart conditions can eventually become false, either through the changes they make or by checking `req.restarts`.
-4. **Maximum restart limit too high**: Set a reasonable maximum restart limit (3-5 is usually sufficient).

 ### Debugging Restart Flows